 Experts tells us that the earliest years of a person’s life are actually some of the most important.
-Much effort has been put into researching this data, but the burning question remains: Why does the period between birth and three years old matter so much?
+Much effort goes into researching this data, but the burning question remains; Why does the period between birth and three years old matter so much?
 According to NJ experts, early education is critical for stimulating a child’s brain development.

 On this episode of Caucus: New Jersey with Steve Adubato, show host Steve Adubato, PhD., sat down with a panel of guests to examine what exactly happens to a child’s brain between birth and three years of age.
 The panel also discussed what good quality early education looks like, and reviewed the rate of disparity of childcare costs and the need for increased financial support from the state.